Choose your database:

 2.Select the I have to use HTTP tunneling radio button.

-3.Enter the connection PHP script URL, e.g. www.yoursite.com/files/mysql_tunnel.php.
+3.Enter the connection PHP script URL, e.g. www.yoursite.com/files/mysqli_tunnel.php.
 You can test the connection before the profile is created.
-Just use Test script using default browser to open connection script in your browser, enter all the required connection parameters and use the Test connection button.
+Just use Test script using default browser to open connection script in your browser, enter all the required connection parameters and click the Test connection button.

 4.In case using of a proxy server use Configure tunnelling options to open the HTTP tunnelling options window and specify your proxy server connection parameters and HTTP authentication.

-Note: You are actually connecting to your database through the PHP script on the server, so in most cases the host/server name is "localhost" unless the target server is not installed on the same server as the Web server.
+Note: You are actually connecting to your database through the PHP script on the server, so in most cases the host/server name is "localhost" unless the target database server is not installed on the same computer as the Web server.

 Prev Return to chapter overview Next